Pics or it didn’t happen.

 Hiking is a year-round adventure in Reno Tahoe!
 Hike in the foothills of Reno or around Lake Tahoe and you’re sure to discover a frozen waterfall or two this time of year.
 A local favorite is the hike to the Hunter Creek waterfall pictured below!

 Catch a glimpse of Lake Tahoe from many of the world-class ski resorts in Reno Tahoe.
 Capture breathtaking views of the lake at Diamond Peak that is sure to wow your followers.
 Other resorts including Mt.
-Rose, Squaw Valley, Northstar and Homewood provide great views for an equally picturesque shot.
+Rose, Palisades Tahoe, Northstar and Homewood provide great views for an equally picturesque shot.

 Admiring artwork from Burning Man is easier than you think.
 From Black Rock City to downtown Reno, some amazing Burning Man art installations are displayed in Reno’s City Plaza.
 The Space Whale is one of many pieces of art straight from the playa.
 Take a stroll through the city to see these pieces, and in the evening head to the City Plaza to see the Space Whale lit up for the perfect shot!
 Keep exploring to find even more amazing public art around the city.